0x2XPx/2Take1-script-Archive/RSEG/readme.txt

 or
 Press Windows key + R and type "%appdata%/popstardevs/2take1menu/scripts" (without the quotes) and press enter.

-Then just take "RSEG.lua" or "RSEG-Alt.lua" and the "lib" folder and drop it into your scripts folder.
+Then just take "RSEG.lua" and the "lib" folder and drop it into your scripts folder.

-Either use "RSEG.lua" or "RSEG-Alt.lua", don't use both.